elixir-lang/elixir/docs/3_modules.md

     iex> Math.sum(1, 2)
     3

+Before diving into modules, let's first have a quick talk about compilation.

 ## 3.1 Compilation

 Most of the times it is convenient to write modules into files so they can be compiled and re-used.
 Let's assume we have a file named `math.ex` with the following contents: